patience4711/RPI-APS-inverters/README.md

 - There is a page with statistic data available
 - The menu is only accessible from local network with login
 - software can be updated by uploading and installing a tar achive

+## SOFTWARE UPDATES
+If the software needs updates, they are provided as a file ecu_swupdate<date>.tar This file can be uploaded to your system.
+When this succeeded you'l get a button<br>
+'install' and when pressed a script is running that unpacks the archive and replaces<br>
+the relative files.
+You can follow the process in the outputframe.

 ## INSTALLATION
 Download the package and burn the image on an sd card.